IkarosKappler/ikrs.http/document_root_alpha/README.txt

    There seems to be a special generated header field ('Status') indicating such errors, too;
    The resource.getMetaData().getOverrideHeaders() must be applied in the actual HTTP response.

+ - [DONE 2012-10-10]
- - Generating the directory listing is just a dirty hack so far ... replace by anything neat ...
+   Generating the directory listing is just a dirty hack so far ... replace by anything neat ...
    ... some HTML template stuff or a configurable HTML list generator or something like that.

  - YUCCA's security manager must be configured (I think anyone can flood me right now).